DBilardello/Rock-Paleo-Magnetism/README.md

 **Tools for processing magnetic data for rock magnetism and paleomagnetism**

 This repository provides open and reproducible Python code for the analysis and visualization of magnetic data used in rock magnetism and paleomagnetism.
-It includes tools for handling hysteresis loops, remanence measurements, susceptibility measurements, and more.

 ## Citation